AnticOwl/anticowl.github.io/_posts/2026-04-11-Wolverine.md

 ## Configuration

-Install ReShade and Shader Toggler addon in `\Medal of Honor\Binaries`.
+Install ReShade and Shader Toggler addon in `\X-Men Origins Wolverine\Binaries`.
 Do not forget to also copy previously downloaded ini at the same place.
 It will be used to remove the pause menu while in pause.

 ## Controls